 The purpose of the Human Rights Fund for Student Research is to support annual funding of awards for students doing Division II or III work in the field of human rights and/or social justice issues.
-The granting committee is comprised of faculty members from the schools of Critical Social Inquiry, Natural Science, and Cognitive Science appointed by the dean of faculty, and a student member whose studies relate to human rights issues.
+The granting committee is composed of faculty members from the schools of Critical Social Inquiry, Natural Science, and Cognitive Science, appointed by the dean of faculty; and a student member whose studies relate to human rights issues.

 Examples as cited in this document include issues involving life, liberty, and security, specifically:

 The committee members are the final arbiters of what constitutes a human-rights project.

 Submit both the Shared Application and the Human Rights Fund Program-Specific Application (online form).
 Completed Shared Applications should be emailed to firstname.lastname@example.org

 All materials are due on Monday, April 7, 2014